-- 2.46 All Activities authorised by this Access Arrangement must be undertaken in accordance with the Native Frog Monitoring Plan certified under condition 174 of the Hauraki District Council landuse consent. - 2.47 The certified Native Frog Monitoring Plan must be provided to the Department of Conservation no later than 4 years prior to the commencement of WUG stoping activities. - 2.48 If as a result of the Annual Leiopelmatid Frog Monitoring Report provided to the Department under condition 177.3 of the Hauraki District landuse consent the Department is not satisfied that the actions taken by the Permit holder are achieving the objective of the Native Frog Monitoring Plan, the Permit holder must invite the Department to participate in a collaborative workshop to discuss the levels of achievement, and to identify any measures that are required to be implemented to address any agreed failure to achieve the objective and any amendments necessary to the management plan.
+2.442.63 If as a result of the Annual Leiopelmatid Frog Monitoring Report provided to the Department under condition 177.3 of the Hauraki District land use consent the Department is not satisfied that the actions taken by the Permit holder are achieving the objective of the Native Frog Monitoring Plan, the Permit holder must invite the Department to participate in a collaborative workshop to discuss the levels of achievement, and to identify any measures that are required to be implemented to address any agreed failure to achieve the objective and any amendments necessary to the management plan in accordance with conditions 2.8 and 2.13.

-In the instance that there is disagreement between the Permit holder and the Department at the conclusion of the collaborative workshop, the process in Conditions 49 and 50 (Dispute Resolution) is to be implemented.
+2.64 In the instance that there is disagreement between the Permit holder and the Department at the conclusion of the collaborative workshop, the process in Conditions 50 and 51 (Dispute Resolution) is to be implemented.